roymanish/InterviewQuestionPatterns/DynamicProgramming.md

         int maxPrice = Integer.MIN_VALUE;

-        // For all ord lengths we should start from 0 as all rods can be cut in any size. for(int i = 0;i<n;i++) {
+        // For all rod lengths we should start from 0 as all rods can be cut in any size. for(int i = 0;i<n;i++) {
             int currPrice = prices[i] + rodCutting(prices, n-i-1);
             maxPrice = Math.max(maxPrice, currPrice);